microsoft/UnitTestBoilerplateGenerator/README.md

 ![After Screenshot](AfterScreenshot.png)

 The mock repository is set up as Strict by default, which means that it expects every call to a mock object to have a .Setup() call for it.
-The VerifyAll() call at the end ensures that all of the setups in any mock object have been invoked at least once.
+The [TestCleanup] method will call VerifyAll() for you at the end of every test: this ensures that all of the setups in any mock object have been invoked at least once.

 See the [changelog](CHANGELOG.md) for changes and roadmap.